JoepMulder/trustchain-superapp/currencyii/README.md

 More details on this refactor can be found on the [repository](https://github.com/Tribler/Bitcoin-Regtest-Server) corresponding to the server.

 ### Leader Election Algorithm
 A new leader election has been implemented.
 Whenever a new node joins the [leaderSignProposal](src/main/java/nl/tudelft/trustchain/currencyii/CoinCommunity.kt) function is called.
 This function checks whether there is a leader, by using the [checkLeaderExists](src/main/java/nl/tudelft/trustchain/currencyii/CoinCommunity.kt) function, and sends a [SignPayload](src/main/java/nl/tudelft/trustchain/currencyii/payload/SignPayload.kt) instance to the leader.
-If there is no leader, a new leader will be elected first using the [electLeader](TODO: ADD REF TO CODE) function.
+If there is no leader, a new leader will be elected first using the [onElectionRequest](src/main/java/nl/tudelft/trustchain/currencyii/CoinCommunity.kt) function.

 ![leader election diagram](docs/images/leader_election_diagram.png)

 Also, several test cases were written to test the new functions that were implemented.
-These tests can be found [here](TODO: ADD REF TO TESTS]
+These tests can be found [here](src/test/java/nl/tudelft/trustchain/currencyii/leaderElection/LeaderElectionTest.kt).

 ### Debug Dashboard
 A debug dashboad has been implemented, which shows the peers that are currently connected to the network, their IP address, last response, last request, and public key.
 It also shows the user their own IP address (both LAN and WAN IP) and public key.